lancopku/meProp/README.md

 ```
 mono nnmnist.exe <config.json>
 ```
 where <config.json> is a configuration file.
 There is [an example configuration file](./meprop%20(CSharp)/nnmnist/default.json) in the source codes.
 The output will be written to a file at the same location with the executable.
-The code supports random top-_k_ selection in addition.
+The code supports random _k_ selection in addition.
 ### PyTorch
 ```bash
 python3.5 meprop (PyTorch).py